 This 1953 vintage was poured at the Coronation Luncheon for Queen Elizabeth II at The House of Commons making it very rare indeed.
 Although, it was a little past its best when it was last tasted during Tahbilk’s 150th Anniversary celebrations in 2010.
 However, the 1959 has fared better and the reports were that the 1974 marsanne was still drinking very well with another decade left (there is some talk amongst the team that this could have been the result of a very high dose of sulphur.
 If it is a mistake, it is a happy one).

-The current vintage for their fresh young Marsanne is 2020 with a short wait for the 2021.
+The current vintage for their fresh young Marsanne is 2022 with a short wait for the 2023.
 At the moment, you can also select older vintages of Marsanne.
 These offer excellent value if you want a head start on cellaring, or want to drink it as it is gathering some graceful age.
 If you are after Marsanne from the older vines, look for the ‘1927 vines’.
-There is also a white Rhone blend of Roussanne, Marsanne and Voignier, a sparkling version ‘Coueslant’ and now a dessert version in the cane cut Marsanne.
+There is also a white Rhone blend of Roussanne, Marsanne and Voignier, a sparkling version ‘Coueslant’.
+Plus now a dessert version in the cane cut Marsanne.
 The cane cut will also age quite well.

 This is a remarkably pretty wine with elderflower floral notes to the sun ripened pear and zesty lime held together with some minerality.
 A dry white that is juicy, medium bodied and has plenty of taut length.
-The flavour continues to build in the mouth and takes on a savoury smoky edge which adds dimension to the otherwise pure fruit.
+The flavour continues to build in the mouth.
+It then takes on a savoury smoky edge which adds dimension to the otherwise pure fruit.

 A wine that is good on its own although it equally does justice to food too.
 Tahbilk is one of those family wineries that consistently over deliver on quality at these price points. ($18.95)